Computer Arts Society: Early activities

 At this time Sutcliffe was a programmer at International Computers Limited (ICL) in Bracknell, Berkshire with the official title of Manager of New Series Branch.
-His area of expertise and responsibility covered what today is called research and development of software.
+His area of expertise and responsibility covered what today is called 'research and development of software'.
 He has commented that ICL was always supportive of his outside artistic endeavours, offering for example, allocation of time on the mainframes, which he undertook mostly outside of peak hours.
 As the Bracknell branch of ICL did not initially have a mainframe computer, Sutcliffe would occasionally travel to the Putney, London branch.
 This was located across the River Thames from EMS and this facilitated his collaboration with Zinovieff.
 Sutcliffe brought the paper tape of a music program he had written at ICL to Zinovieff to “realise” and thus began their collaboration, with Sutcliffe assisting the Studio by writing software for the synthesizers they produced.
 Zinovieff is recognised as having revolutionised electronic and avant-garde music and EMS was used by Sir Harrison Birtwistle, Stockhausen and Pink Floyd among others.

 CAS supported practitioners through a network of meetings, conferences, practical courses, social events, exhibitions and occasionally, through funding.
 It ran code-writing workshops, held several important exhibitions, co-operated with the Scottish Arts Council at the Edinburgh Festival and produced a bulletin.
 PAGE was initially published from April 1969 until 1985 and was named after the concept of paging (the use of disk memory as a virtual store which had been introduced on the Ferranti Atlas Computer).
 It featured major British and international computer artists and hosted some fundamental discussions as to the aims and nature of computer art.
 Its first editor was Gustav Metzger (who named the journal), thereby establishing from the beginning an association with the avant-garde.
 Metzger was ‘excited’ to discover CAS and ‘people coming together’ as he had ‘felt quite isolated.’
 As early as 1961, Metzger had stated that ‘…the artist may collaborate with scientists, engineers.’
 As many members were outside London or overseas, PAGE was an important disseminator of information.
+From 1979 to 1982, PAGE was edited by artist Dominic Boreham, whose work was also featured in Page 42.